 Yea I just saw this, I wonder when faster then light travel will be possible

-Cheap Halo Servers at: www.elitegameservers.net
+Cheap Halo and other Game Servers at: www.elitegameservers.net

 Including support for Opensauce, Sapp and Gandanur.

-Hosted in the US and EU.
+Hosting in the US and EU.

 It has to be an error or some other phenomenon at work.
 I'm sure they didn't pump in the infinite amount of energy required to accelerate that particle to the speed of light and then an infinite amount more to push it beyond.

 I used to like hearing stories about this kind of stuff.
 Then I studied the science and realized that it's never going to happen.
 The implications of an object appearing outside of its light cone are enormous and paradoxical.